AriFordsham/GHCWiki/Functional-dependencies-in-GHC.md

 instance C2 [p] p     -- Satisfies strict coverage instance C2 [p] [q]   -- Does not satisfy strict coverage
 ```
-From the class decl for `C2` the first paramters should fix the second; that is true of the first instance here, but not of the second, becuase `q` is not fixed when you fix `p`.
+From the class decl for `C2` the first parameter should fix the second; that is true of the first instance here, but not of the second, because `q` is not fixed when you fix `p`.

 **Liberal coverage condition (LCC)**